tudorscanner/slate/source/includes/_hotels_dayView.md

 ### market

-The market for which the hotels search will be performed.
+The market of the user

 `market`